Freddie Miller (boxer): Return to America

 In an NBA world featherweight championship on February 18, 1936, in Seattle, Miller defeated Johnny Pena in a twelfth round unanimous decision.
 In a decisive victory, ringside reporters credited Miller with every round in the match.
 He landed the only knockdown of the bout, sending Pena to the canvas for a count of nine in the eleventh.
 Pena had taken a previous decision over Miller in Oakland.

 In one of his last defenses of the NBA world featherweight title, Miller defeated Petey Sarron, future featherweight champion, in a fifteen-round points decision in Coral Cables, Florida, on March 2, 1936.
 In a controversial decision, two of the six rounds given to Miller were due to Sarron fouls, which included calls for low blows in the ninth, eleventh, and twelfth rounds.
 In a close bout, the referee gave three rounds to Sarron, six to Miller, and called three even.
 If not for the low blow calls, Sarron would have taken five rounds.

 NBA world feather title loss, May, 1936

 On May 11, 1936, he finally lost to Sarron for the NBA world featherweight title in a fifteen-round mixed decision at Griffith Stadium in Washington D.C.
-One judge ruled the bout a draw, but the other judge and referee ruled for Miller.
-It was Sarron's twelfth title fight since taking the title in January 1933 from Tommy Paul.
+One judge ruled the bout a draw, but the other judge and referee ruled for Sarron.
+It was Miller's twelfth title fight since taking the title in January 1933 from Tommy Paul.